jundalisay/spblist/content/en/research/aristotle/physics/book-6/chapter-09.md

 ---
-heading: Chapters 3
+heading: Chapter 9
-title: "Inquiry"
+title: "Zeno’s Reasoning"
 date: 2024-09-08
-weight: 2
+weight: 20
-description: "Aristotle was a Greek philosopher who wrote about the different Greek philosophies and advanced his own substance-based beliefs"
+description: "He says that if everything when it occupies an equal space is at rest"
-image: "/covers/aris.jpg"
+image: "/covers/physics.png"
 writer:
   name: Aristotle
   url: https://en.wikipedia.org/wiki/Aristotle
 ---

-CHAPTER 9
+Zeno’s reasoning is fallacious.

-Zeno’s reasoning, however, is fallacious, when he says that if everything when it occupies an equal space is at rest, and if that which is in locomotion is always occupying such a space at any moment, the flying arrow is therefore motionless.
+He says that if everything when it occupies an equal space is at rest, and if that which is in locomotion is always occupying such a space at any moment, the flying arrow is therefore motionless.
 This is false, for time is not composed of indivisible moments any more than any other magnitude is composed of indivisibles.